|Nutrition Facts (per serving)|

 This dressing is excellent with a roast turkey or turkey breast, and it goes well with a pork roast or a roasted or baked chicken dish as well.

-- 4 ounces (1/2 cup) butter
+- 4 ounces/1/2 cup butter

-- 2 medium onions, chopped (about 2 cups)
+- 2 medium onions (chopped, about 2 cups)

-- 1 1/2 to 2 cups chopped celery
+- 1 1/2 to 2 cups celery (chopped)

-- 10 cups cubed French bread or white bread
+- 10 cups cubed French bread (or white bread)

 - 2 to 3 teaspoons poultry seasoning

-- 1 tablespoon finely chopped fresh sage or 1 teaspoon dried leaf sage, crumbled
+- 1 tablespoon fresh sage (finely chopped, or 1 teaspoon dried leaf sage, crumbled)

-- 2 tablespoons finely chopped fresh parsley
+- 2 tablespoons fresh parsley (finely chopped)

-- 1 1/2 to 1 3/4 cups chicken stock, low sodium
+- 1 1/2 to 1 3/4 cups chicken stock (low-sodium)

-- 1 teaspoon salt, or to taste
+- 1 teaspoon salt (or to taste)

-- dash freshly ground black pepper
+- Dash freshly ground black pepper

-Lightly butter a 9x13-inch baking dish.
-Heat the oven to 350 F (180 C/Gas 4).
+Lightly butter a 9-by-13-by-2-inch baking pan.
+Heat the oven to 350 F/180 C/Gas 4).

 In a large skillet over medium heat, cook the sausage, breaking it up and stirring frequently, until it is fully cooked and no longer pink.
 Remove the sausage to paper towels to drain.

 Wipe out the skillet with a paper towel and place it over medium-low heat.
 Add the butter and heat until it has melted.
 Add the chopped onion and celery and cook, stirring, until the vegetables have softened, about 5 to 7 minutes.

-Add the vegetables with the butter and the drained sausage.
-Add the chicken broth and stir until well moistened, but not mushy.
+Add the vegetables with the butter and the drained sausage; then add the chicken broth and stir until well moistened, but not mushy.

 Bake for 25 minutes.
 Remove the foil and broil for about 3 to 4 minutes, or just until browned on top.

 - The stuffing may be made a day in advance.
 Cover and refrigerate overnight.
 Take it out of the refrigerator about 20 minutes before baking.

-- Sausage and Apple Stuffing - Add 1 1/2 cups of chopped Granny Smith or Golden Delicious apples to the stuffing mixture.
+- Add 1 1/2 cups of chopped Granny Smith or Golden Delicious apples to the stuffing mixture.
 Add about 1/2 cup of dried cranberries, if desired.